metosin/lein-simulflow/README.md

   - Cljsbuild requires that Cljx has written the cljs sources
 - Tasks run in parallel where possible
   - Eg. cljx and less
+- Prepend output from tasks with the task name (by capturing *out*)

 ## TODO